stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ### Key Idea
  (9:30am)
-Big Idea: The Gospel is the power for people to change.
+Big Idea: Bloom where you are planted.

 ### Reflection questions
-Reflection Questions
-1. Please share how you have tried to live out last week’s passage?

-2. ‘Christianity is about what to do and what not to do.’
-Discuss.

-3. Please read 3:1-4.
-Why does Paul begin a list of dos and dont with this?
-Why is the Gospel the power to change?
-Why can’t dos and don’t change us?

-4. Please read 3:5-14.
-What is the new you to get rid of?
-What are they?
-Which one do you struggle to get rid?
-What is the new you to put on instead?
-Which one do you struggle with?

-5. Picture a mature church, family, you.
-What does this look like?
-How might the Gospel help you to get there?
+1. How has last week’s passage changed you this week?

+2. Please read Col 3:17-25.
+This looks like a list of dos and don’ts.
+What might be the problem if this is how we read it?
+- Why is it more than just a list of dos and don’ts?
+- If it’s not just a list of dos and don’ts, what is it?
+- What does it mean to bloom where we are planted?

+3. How do we bloom as:

+- Wives
+- Husbands
+- Children
+- Fathers
+- Slaves
+- Masters

+What happens when we fail or feel like we’ve failed?
+What difference does Jesus make?

+4. What might your family and work life look like if we were to bloom where we’re planted?